-Lowell High School awards numerous scholarships and other honors to seniors at the time of graduation.
-Specific information is provided by the College and Career Center each year.
-To be considered eligible, students are encouraged to perform at their best each year they are at Lowell High School.
-Factors that are considered include grades, attendance, involvement in activities and sports.
+Greater Lowell Community Foundation, in partnership with Lowell High School, awards numerous scholarships and other honors to seniors at the time of graduation.

+Students are encouraged to perform at their best each year at Lowell High School.
+Factors considered during the application process include grades, attendance, school and/or community activities, and sports involvement.
 Scholarships will be awarded according to the policies identified in the application process.
-Length of time at Lowell High School may be considered.
 Exchange students are ineligible for scholarships.